Are you interested in regrowing your very own vegetables?

 - Keep rinsing out the water until you see new growth.

-- Just cut the celery off, and leave the base for about an inch or two
+- Cut the celery off by the base of the roots, and leave the base for about an inch or two of room.

-- Place the base in a bowl of water
+- Place the base in a bowl of water, with the stalks facing upwards.

-As new leaves start to sprout from the center, allow it to gain thickness for about a week before being moved into a pot of soil.
+- As new leaves start to sprout from the center, allow it to gain thickness for about a week or so before being moved into a pot of soil. (image source Saunderses)

 8. How to regrow Romaine Lettuce, Bok Choy, and Cabbage.

-- Leave the lettuce stub in a bowl and fill the water halfway through
+- Leave the stub of whatever vegetable you choose to regrow in a bowl and fill the water halfway through, covering the base of the roots.

 - Placed by a sunny window the leaves will regrow in just a matter of days.
-Once that happens safely move your stumps to a soil pot!
+Once that happens, you can safely move your stumps to a soil pot and enjoy seeing it regrow from there.

-If you decide to do this, you’ll realize how much fun it is to recreate food from what was once just ‘food waste’.
+There you have it.
+If you decide to regrow your old food scraps into edible food, you’ll realize how much fun it is to recreate food from what was once just measly old ‘food waste’.
 You’ll also really love free plants!

 - 10+ Pantry & Food Items to Stock Up on in Case of an Emergency